-Week Lecture Topic Weekly biblical texts

-Week 1 Introduction to the Course

-18-22 July Introduction to popular culture

-Week 2 The Bible: Fact or Fiction?
-Psalm 23

-25-29 July Introduction to the Bible as a cultural text.

-Week 3 Methods in studying the Bible in popular culture 1: Noah as Genesis 6-9

-1-5 August a case study

-Week 4 Biblical characters and their cultural afterlives: Delilah as a Judges 16

-8-12 August case study.

-Week 5 Methods in studying the Bible in popular culture 2: The Matthew 6: 9-13; Mark 12; Exodus 20.1-17.

-15-19August Bible in politics.

-Week 6 Prophecy in the Bible and popular culture: contemporary Excerpts from the book of Exodus (Moses) and the

-22-26 August prophets in politics and culture. other prophets (see week 6 Canvas page for handout)

-Mid-Semester break

-Mid-Semester test: 8-16 September

-Week 7 The Jesus industry: Jesus in art, film, TV, music, and Mark 14-16

-12-16 advertising

-September

-Week 8 Jesus in film Matthew 5-7

-19-23

-September

-Week 9 Biblical messiahs, popular messiahs and the American Psalm 2; Matthew 1, 16:13-20 (and see week 7,

-26-30 monomyth Mark 14-16)

-September Essay proposal due 26 September

-Week 10 The Bible and violence Genesis 4; Leviticus 18-20; Luke 10.25-37

-3-7 October Biblical themes in crime fiction and drama

-Week 11 It's the end of the world/semester: themes of the Mark 13

-10-14 October apocalypse in the Bible and popular culture.

-Essay due 10 October

-Week 12 Exam revision No readings this week.

-17-21 October

-Study Break and Examination Period
+Week Lecture Topic Weekly biblical texts Week 1 Introduction to the Course 24-28 July What is popular culture?
+Week 2 The Bible Industry 31 July-4 Aug Introduction to the Bible as a cultural text.
+Week 3 Methods in studying the Bible in popular culture Genesis 6-9 7-11 Aug Noah as a case study Week 4 Biblical characters and their cultural afterlives Judges 16 14-18 Aug Delilah as a case study.
+Week 5 Prophecy in the Bible and popular culture Exodus 1-3 21-25 Aug Contemporary prophets in politics and culture.
+See handout on Canvas module for week 5 Week 6 The Jesus industry Mark 14-16 28 Aug-1 Sept Jesus in art, film, TV, music, and advertising Mid-Semester break Mid-Semester test: 13-22 September Week 7 Biblical messiahs, popular messiahs and the American Psalm 2; Matthew 1, 16:13-20 (and see week 7, 18-22 Sept monomyth Mark 14-16) Political messiahs, sporting messiahs, celebrity messiahs Week 8 The Bible in politics Matthew 6: 9-13; Mark 12; Exodus 20.1-17.
+25-29 Sept Donald Trump's Bible Watthew 6.
+5-15, Wark 12, Exodus 20.1-17.
+25 25 3cpt Radical Bibles, Liberal Bibles, Cultural Bibles Essay proposal due 29 September Listay proposar due 25 september Week 9 The Bible and Violence Genesis 4; Luke 10.25-37.
+2-6 Oct Religious intolerance Various verses from Leviticus (see handout on Biblical themes in crime fiction and drama Canvas) Week 10 The Bible, Gender, and Sexuality Genesis 1-3 9-13 Oct Adam and Eve in advertising Matthew 1 Beyoncé's Bible Luke 1 The Queer Bible Week 11 It's the end of the world/semester: themes of the Mark 13 16-20 Oct apocalypse in the Bible and popular culture.
+Essay due 16 October Week 12 Exam revision No readings this week.
+23-27 Oct Study Break and Examination Period a.
+Online Quiz [available on Canvas] 15% total grade To be taken between 13-22 September This will be a 20-question multiple-choice quiz and will check your knowledge and understanding of the material presented in lectures, lecture slides and required readings for Weeks 1-6, as well as the information in this course outline.